• Bolivia certified-Organic Improved Walikeewa (hybrid, Amelonado) Unroasted Cacao Beans.. Available at Continental (NJ) & Salisbury, (MA)NEW ARRIVAL!

 2014 was our first full year of operations at the Alto Beni Cacao Co., our project aiming to revolutionize the Bolivian cacao industry by building the first-in-country centralized cacao fermentation plant, and nursery program for high-quality Bolivian cacao seedlings.
 VALFARM's cacao business started in 2009, when Alex Whitmore, founder and CEO of Taza Chocolate in Somerville, MA, contacted us to help his company source organic Bolivian cacao.
 At that point, we knew a lot about Bolivia and Bolivian coffee, but nothing about cacao.
 Alex has been an excellent teacher and in 2010, we sourced Taza Chocolate's first shipment of direct-trade, organic cacao from the Palos Blancos, Alto Beni region of Bolivia.
 Because of Taza's changing product mix, we no longer work with Taza Chocolate.
 We now sell our cocoa beans directly to Chocolatiers worldwide in North AMerica Europe and Japan.
 2023 is our nineth year of cacao improvement and processing in our centralized plant in the Buena Vista community.

-Alto Beni Cacao works, and pays for the organic certification of about 100 cacao-producing families in the Alto Beni region (Tucupi, Alto Remolino, Popoy, Sapecho, Covendo, etc.).
-We also have a 10 Ha. parcel in Buena Vista (on the paved road from Sapecho to Yucumo) where our modern, centralized fermentation plant is located with 4 Ha. of planted cacao trees.
-2019 was our first year of production of our own cacao trees.
+Alto Beni Cacao works, and pays for the organic certification of about 100 cacao-producing families in the Alto Beni region (Tucupi, Alto Remolino, Popoy, Sapecho, Covendo, San Jose etc.).
+We also have a 10 Ha. parcel in Buena Vista (on the paved road from Sapecho to Yucumo) where our modern, centralized fermentation plant is located

 Our current production capacity is 60 MT annually, which can be easily doubled.